Asep5K/projek-yt/README.md

 > **Script created by Asep5K**

-A lightweight Bash script with **yad menus** to download videos, music, or play content from YouTube.
+A lightweight Bash script for downloading videos, Reels/Shorts/Clips, music, and playing content from YouTube and supported platforms.

+- **CLI Version**: Terminal-based interactive menus for Linux & Termux.
+- **GUI Version**: Uses **yad** for graphical dialog menus on Linux desktop.

 Supports playlists, multiple resolutions, and audio formats (MP3/FLAC).

 🔗 GitHub Repository: https://github.com/Asep5K/projek-yt
 ---
 ## ⚡ Features
 - Download videos in multiple resolutions: 240p → 4K, or best available.
   > ⚠️ Note: I have not tested downloads above 1080p, so I cannot guarantee they work.
 Testing higher resolutions was not possible due to certain limitations.
 - Download audio only: MP3 or FLAC, single or playlist.